unsilenced-project/back-end/README.md

 }
 ```

-In case the token is not present in the header it will respond with:
+In case the token is not present in the header it will respond with 401 status and the message:

 ```
 {
-"message": "Invalid Credentials"
+    "message": "You are not allowed !!"
 }

 ```